manishrawat911/MailDetox/README.md

 # MailDetox
-Imporatant: This is a future project
+Important: This is a future project

 MailDetox is an utility to detox your mailbox.
 MailDetox will help users to maintain their inbox by organizing messages and identify threads that are problematic.